mediapeers/ansible-role-filebeat/README.md

 This role has no dependencies to other roles.

 ## Example Playbook
-This is how you can include this role in your existing playbook:
+Copy this role into the roles/mediapeers.filebeat dir in your Ansible project.
+Preferably add it as a submodule.
+You can also install it with `ansible-galaxy install mediapeers.filebeat`.
+Then use it like so:

 ```yaml
 - name: My nice play
   hosts: servers